ImmuneDynamics/ImmuneDynamics.github.io/spectre/spectre.md

 ---

-These are approaches that are in use within our team, for which we do not yet have finalised guidelines.
+These are approaches that are in use within our team, but are still under active development.
 These are described in our preprint ([Ashhurst\*, Marsh-Wakefield\*, Putri\*, et al. 2020. bioRxiv](https://www.biorxiv.org/content/10.1101/2020.10.22.349563v1)).
 If you are interested in using any of these approaches, please [get in touch](mailto:thomas.ashhurst@sydney.edu.au) with us.

 <p> </p>